In November 2019, I started this essay by with the following opening paragraph:

 A theme of male loss and pain is a cornerstone of the story.
 And yet, it is always, always the loss of a mother that holds attention and keeps the space for magic to bloom in this film.

 The female characters in this film reflect the zeitgeist of loss, each and every one.
 Mrs. Jumbo is a beautiful creature and her love for her baby is legend.
 Milly Farrier, played by Nico Parker, is a solemn but very sweet young girl who in no way wishes to be a circus performer.
 Instead, she wants to be a scientist.
 This motherless daughter further has her opposite in the figure of Colette Marchant, Vandervere’s girlfriend, who was once a Parisian street performer and who, by film’s denouement, is her implied step-mother.
-The name Colette alludes to the French author, mime, actress, and journalist; her life, for its part, brings to mind, however briefly, Camille.
-Marchant as a surname most certainly alludes to ballerina Colette Marchand.
+Here name, of course, most certainly is an homage to ballerina Colette Marchand.
 And Miss Atlantis, the mermaid played by Sharon Rooney, is lonely and sad; when she sings “Baby Mine” in the iconic scene of Mrs. Jumbo trying to hold her baby from behind the bars of her cage, we listen, somehow understanding that this circus performer is singing a message not just to the elephants but also to herself, and to us, her audience on the other side of the screen.